edgedb/edgedb/docs/clients/js/reference.rst

 Type conversion
 ===============

-The client automatically converts EdgeDB types to the corresponding JavaScript types and vice versa.
+The client automatically converts |Gel| types to the corresponding JavaScript types and vice versa.

-The table below shows the correspondence between EdgeDB and JavaScript types.
+The table below shows the correspondence between Gel and JavaScript types.

 .. list-table::

-  * - **EdgeDB Type**
+  * - **Gel Type**
     - **JavaScript Type**
   * - ``multi`` set
     - ``Array``